Unstructured-IO/unstructured/docs/source/getting_started.rst

 ######

-For ``Table`` elements, the raw text of the table will be stored in the ``text`` attribute for the Element, and HTML representation of the table will be available in the element metadat under ``element.metadata.text_as_html``.
+For ``Table`` elements, the raw text of the table will be stored in the ``text`` attribute for the Element, and HTML representation of the table will be available in the element metadata under ``element.metadata.text_as_html``.
 For most documents where table extraction is available, the ``partition`` function will extract tables automatically if they are present.
 For PDFs and images, table extraction requires a relatively expensive call to a table recognition model, and so for those document types table extraction is an option you need to enable.
 If you would like to extract tables for PDFs or images,